The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 1. Cover It Up

-If you intend to leave your leftover pizza on the counter to eat an hour or two later, there aren’t many rules.
-Just cover your pizza to attract insects like ants, leaving your counter mess and your food inedible.
+There aren’t many rules if you intend to leave your leftover pizza on the counter to eat an hour or two later.
+Cover your pizza to attract insects like ants, leaving your counter mess and your food inedible.
 Alternatively, place the slices in a container large enough to hold them or separate containers.

 Another downside to leaving it open is that the crust is likely to become harder than when you ordered it.
 If this is not your cup of tea, you can achieve a softer crust by covering the pizza.